Day 14 – Thursday, April 2

 What does remote collaboration mean?

-Remote collaboration solves the distance issues by utilizing tools that have features to help a team best succeed.
+Remote work collaboration solves the distance issues by utilizing tools that have features to help a team best succeed.
 Productivity suites, fire-sharing and project management tools are all examples of remote working tools.

 Why do remote teams need new collaboration skills?